berkanyiildirim/Migrate2Postgres/README.md

 --
  - `DDL` - Generate a script that will create the schema objects with the mapped data types, name transformations, identity columns, etc.  You should review the script prior to executing it with your preferred SQL client.

+ - `DDLEXECUTE` - Generate script that will create the schema objects with the mapped data types, name transformations, identity columns, etc and auto execute .
+You don't need to SQL client.

  - `DML` - Copy the data from the source database to the target Postgres database in the schema created in the `DDL` step.

   `<config-file>`